joclement/simple-IDS-analysis/README.md

 # Project InSiN, Group 1

-This project is developed an intrusion detection system(IDS) in the course _Intelligente Sicherheit in Netzwerken_ at the _Technische Universitaet Berlin_ in the summer term 2017.
+This project is about development of an intrusion detection system(IDS) in the course _Intelligente Sicherheit in Netzwerken_ at the _Technische Universitaet Berlin_ in the summer term 2017.
 We are _group 1_.
 The members(contributors) are listed below.<br/>